+Let’s talk about surgical treatment.
+Like mentioned above, arthroscopy was used to diagnose hip labral tear.
 Surgical treatment for hip labral tears is most commonly performed through keyhole surgery (hip arthroscopy).
-The surgeon generally ‘debrides’ - trims up - any flaps or rough areas at the site of the labral tear.
+The surgeon generally ‘debrides’ - trims up – any flaps or rough areas at the site of the labral tear.
 It is important to be aware that such treatment does not ‘fix’ the labrum or restore its normal function.
 Sometimes a surgeon may attempt to repair the labrum but this is less common as the labrum naturally has poor blood supply and is not so easy to repair.

 Surgery can help with reducing pain and improving ability to perform normal activities and sport, but many people do not return to sport or to their previous level of sporting activity.
 Some can be no better or even worse after surgery – this is more likely to occur in those who already have some osteoarthritis within the hip joint.